asifkhan-11/Factors-affecting-Life-Expectancy/data_dictionary.md

-# DATA DICTIONARY OF THE DATASET
+# Data Dictionary of the Dataset
 ### 1. Country
 ### 2. Year
 ### 3. Status